-Input degree: number of incoming lines.Output degree: number of outgoing lines.All degree: total number of incoming and outgoing lines.
+Input degree: the number of lines coming into vertex.

+Output degree: the number of lines going out of vertex.

+All degree: the total number of lines coming in or going out of vertex.

-For the graph in the picture we have: input degrees: (2, 1, 1, 2, 2)output degrees: (3, 1, 2, 1, 1)all degrees: (4, 2, 3, 3, 2)
+For the graph in the picture we have:

+input degrees: (2, 1, 1, 2, 2)

+output degrees: (3, 1, 2, 1, 1)

+all degrees: (4, 2, 3, 3, 2)

-In Pajek degrees are computed using Network/Create Partition/Degree and selecting Input, Output or All.
+In Pajek degrees are computed using Net/Partitions/Degree and selecting Input, Output or All.
 For smaller networks the result can be displayed by double clicking the partition window, selecting File/Partition/Edit or selecting the corresponding icon.

-After computing degrees we can show degrees of vertices using different colors by selecting Draw/Network+First Partition.
-If we transform the partition into a vector by Partition/Copy to Vector we can draw a picture of the network using Draw/Network+First Vector where the sizes of vertices are proportional to their degrees.
-Both properties (color and size) are used for drawing if the command Draw/Network+First Partition+First Vector is used.
+After computing degrees we can show degrees of vertices using different colors by selecting Draw/Draw-Partition.
+If we transform the partition into a vector by Partition/Make Vector we can draw a picture of the network using Draw/Draw-Vector where the sizes of vertices are proportional to their degrees.
+Both properties (color and size) are used for drawing if the command Draw/Draw-Partition-Vector is used.

 In the case of larger networks we are mostly interested only in the vertices having the highest degrees.
 We are interested in the frequency distribution of degrees, too.
-These two results can be obtained using Partition/Info.
+These two results can be obtained using $\underline{\mathsf{Info/Partition}}$.
 Details are explained in the definition of k-neighbours.
 The difference is that in the case of k-neighbours we were interested in the closest vertices and we input negative number and here we are interested in vertices having the highest degrees and we must input positive number.